Bengal monitor

+The Bengal monitor (Varanus bengalensis), also called Indian monitor, is a species of monitor lizard distributed widely in the Indian subcontinent and parts of Southeast Asia and West Asia.

+Taxonomy

+The populations of monitors in India and Sri Lanka differ in the scalation from those of Myanmar; these populations were once considered subspecies of the Bengal monitor, but are now considered two species within the V. bengalensis species complex.
+What was once the nominate subspecies, V. bengalensis, is found west of Myanmar, while the clouded monitor (V. nebulosus) is found to the east.
+Clouded monitors can be differentiated by the presence of a series of enlarged scales in the supraocular region.
+The number of ventral scales varies, decreasing from 108 in the west to 75 in the east (Java).

 Description

 The Bengal monitor can reach 175 cm with a snout-to-vent length (SVL) of 75 cm and a tail of 100 cm.
 Males are generally larger than females.
 Heavy individuals may weigh nearly 7.2 kg.
-The populations of monitors in India and Sri Lanka differ in the scalation from those of Myanmar; these populations were once considered subspecies of the Bengal monitor, but are now considered two species within the V. bengalensis species complex.
-What was once the nominate subspecies, V. bengalensis, is found west of Myanmar, while the clouded monitor (V. nebulosus) is found to the east.
-Clouded monitors can be differentiated by the presence of a series of enlarged scales in the supraocular region.
-The number of ventral scales varies, decreasing from 108 in the west to 75 in the east (Java).

-Young monitor lizards are more colourful than adults.
+Young Bengal monitors are more colourful than adults.
 Young have a series of dark crossbars on the neck, throat and back.
-The belly is white, banded with dark crossbars and are spotted with grey or yellow (particularly in the eastern part of the range).
+The belly is white, banded with dark crossbars and are spotted with grey or yellow, particularly in the eastern part of the range.
 On the dorsal surface of young monitors, there are a series of yellow spots with dark transverse bars connecting them.
 As they mature, the ground colour becomes light brown or grey, and dark spots give them a speckled appearance.
-Clouded monitor hatchlings by comparison tend to have a series of backward-pointing, V-shaped bands on their necks.